Achronus/data-graphing-tool/README.md

 ## File Structure

-The tool uses a combination of protocols and the factory pattern to provide modularity in its design.
+The tool uses a combination of abstract classes and the factory pattern to provide modularity in its design.
 It starts with two base algorithms, Linear and Polynomial regression, and incorporates additional models (ML algorithms) via the plugins folder.
 The file structure used for the tool is outlined below.

 ```text
 .